The Poco a Poco Children's Diner in San Pedro Itzicán Ricon area

 It's important that the food is nutritious and healthy - which of course costs money.

-By the end of May 2024, there were 180 children eating a meal, five days a week.
-In October 2024, there are now over 200 children being fed (five days a week).
+At the end of May 2024, there were 180 children eating a meal, five days a week.

 It costs a lot of money to feed this many meals to over 200 children, five days a week.